microsoft/ignite-learning-paths-training-mod/mod50/README.md

 Welcome, Presenter!

-We're glad you are here and look forward to your delivery of this amazing content.

 As an experienced presenter, we know you know **HOW** to present so this guide will focus on **WHAT** you need to present.

 Demo instructions, a PowerPoint slide deck and Multiple video versions of this presentation video are available - see below for details.